High Tension (1936 film): Plot

-One year later, Eddie has become an engineer and together with Steve they return to San Francisco.
-Steve buys an engagement ring for Edith.
-He has not seen her since their argument.
-When Steve arrives at her apartment and finds her with the heavyweight boxing champion, Terry Madden (Joe Sawyer), the subject of her new series "Ladies Love Champions", he gets into a fight with Terry.
+One year later, Eddie has become an engineer and he and Steve return to San Francisco from their latest expedition.
+Steve buys an engagement ring for Edith, whom he has not seen since their argument.
+When Steve arrives at her apartment and finds her with the heavyweight boxing champion, Terry Madden, the subject of her new stories, he gets into a fight with Terry.
 Steve is arrested and Edith bails him out of jail.
-They agree to marry if their romance lasts more than 6 months.
-Steve goes to work for F. Willoughly Tuttle, while Eddie takes the position as superintendent of the Honolulu station.
-In Honolulu, Eddie encounters hostility from chief engineer Noble Harrison (Theodore von Eltz), who believes that he should've gotten Eddie's job.
-When Noble informs the head office that Eddie plans to correct a shifting coral formation which threatens to wreck their frayed cable by blasting; Steve convince the head office into sending him to Honolulu to help Eddie.
-When he tells Edith about the transfer and reveals that he agreed to stay on the job for one year, she becomes angry and ends their engagement.
+They agree to marry if Steve can prove he is dependable for six months.
+Steve transfers to an office job at the company, while Eddie has the position as superintendent of the Honolulu station.
+In Honolulu, Eddie encounters hostility from chief engineer Noble Harrison, who believes that he should have gotten Eddie's job.
+When Noble informs the head office that Eddie plans to correct a shifting coral formation that threatens to wreck their frayed cable by blasting; Steve convinces the head office to head him to Honolulu to help Eddie.
+When he tells Edith about the transfer and reveals that he agreed to stay in Hawaii for one year, she angrily ends their engagement.

-In Honolulu, Steve fires Noble and begins to flirt with Brenda Burke, Eddie's secretary (whom Eddie has grown quite fond of).
-Brenda, tired of Eddie's lack of interest, accepts Steve's flirtation.
-When Steve spontaneously sends a picture of himself with Brenda in a bathing suit to Edith, she is furious and decides to go to Hawaii and give back his engagement ring personally.
-Meanwhile, in Honolulu Eddie warns Steve not to play with Brenda's feeling and Steve realize that Eddie is in love with Brenda.
-Later, Steve meet up with Edith, they spend the evening together and reconciles.
+In Honolulu, Steve fires Noble and begins to flirt with Brenda Burke, Eddie's secretary.
+Brenda, who has tried to go out with Eddie to no avail, accepts Steve's flirtation.
+When Steve spontaneously sends a picture of himself with Brenda in a bathing suit to Edith, she is furious and goes to Hawaii to return his engagement ring in person.
+Eddie warns Steve not to play with Brenda's feelings, and Steve realizes that Eddie is in love with Brenda.
+Later, Steve meets up with Edith.
+They spend the evening together and reconcile.
 When Steve fails to show up for a 6 a.m. blast, Eddie, trying to impress Brenda, decides to go ahead with the blast without him.
 After Eddie dives into the coral, his air line is blocked.
 Steve arrives and rescues Eddie as Brenda and Edith watch on shore.
-Afterwards, Brenda and Eddie embrace, and a telegraph arrives from the head office saying that if Steve marries Edith, he will get a five-year contract and that she has permission to travel with him and get her stories.
+Afterwards, Brenda and Eddie embrace, and a telegraph arrives from the head office saying that if Steve marries Edith, he will get a five-year contract and she will have permission to travel with him to get firsthand material for her stories.